How to Know if Your Child Has ADHD: Signs and Causes

 Signs or Symptoms

-• Frequently making careless mistakes in schoolwork
+• Frequently making careless errors in schoolwork

 • Trouble staying organized or following through on tasks

-• Fidgeting or inability to sit still
+• Fidgeting or an inability to sit still

 • Talking excessively or blurting out answers

-• Difficulty waiting their turn or interrupting others
+• Difficulty waiting for their turn

 Causes